BieremaBoyzProgramming/bbpPairings/README.txt

 parameters default individually to particular values (1.0, 0.5, or 0.0) if not specified.

-If the tournament uses the standard point system (as of the 2014 rules), these lines are not necessary.
+If the tournament uses the standard point system, these lines are not necessary.

 Because this requirement causes an incompatibility with the TRF(x) representation of non-standard point system tournaments that could be overlooked